ramondiez/docker/octave/README.md

 # Octave docker

-## This docker has been created specifically to run Coursera  Standfor Machine Learning course.
+## This docker has been created specifically to run Coursera  Standford Machine Learning course.